-Students placed on Disqualification status are not eligible to receive financial aid except for a BOG Fee Waiver, if eligible.
+Students placed on Disqualification status are not eligible to receive financial aid except for a California College Promise Grant (Fee Waiver), if eligible.
 Students who complete a semester on Disqualification must have their academic progress reviewed before financial aid eligibility is determined for the following semester.
 Due to the short time period between semesters, there will be at least a three-week delay in the notification of eligibility.
 If eligible, any disbursements of student aid will also be delayed.

 APPEALING FINANCIAL AID DISQUALIFICATION

 Under certain conditions, students placed on Disqualification may file an appeal for consideration of reinstatement of financial aid eligibility.
 Circumstance must have occurred during the deficient semester(s).
-Students who are required to appeal due to disqualification are not eligible for Federal Work Study.
+Students who are disqualified and are not meeting GPA and/or Pace Rete requirements are not eligible for Federal Work Study.

 The following are examples of reasons a student may file an appeal: